lohi0399/Real-Time-Voice-Assistant-using-Livekit/README.md

 ## Overview

-This repository provides a solution to integrate a hybrid image processing system for **Ally**, the real-time personalized assistant for the blind and visually impaired.
+This repository provides a solution to integrate a hybrid image processing system for **RoboLohit**, the real-time personalized assistant for the blind and visually impaired.
 The system dynamically switches between a proprietary model (e.g., GPT-4o) and an open-source model (**Groq LLaMA 3.2-11B Vision Preview**) based on the presence of a person in the image.
 The Groq model is used to describe images containing people, circumventing proprietary model guardrails, while maintaining high reliability and low latency.

 ---